 The tense can change, like from present to past tense.
-Or the subject can change, like from first to third person.
+Or the subject can change, like from the first person to the third person.
 But the rest of the story stays the same.

 By doing the exercises, you will learn to differentiate between the tenses, and more importantly, use them in your own speaking.

-It gives you a real good education on how to use the different tenses in Spanish.
+It gives you a really good education on how to use the different tenses in Spanish.

 **Unlimited Spanish focuses primarily on European Spanish, but I can see how it could be useful to learners of any Spanish.**

 All four courses are instantly downloadable and come with transcripts of all the included audio lessons.

 All material, including introductions, is in Spanish, except for the translations in the transcripts.